mwshubham/GeeksMediaPicker/README.md

 - Support Image/Video types.
 - Support Single/Multiple select.
 - Support ImageCompression.
-- Competible with Android 10 and above.
+- Compatible with Android 10 and above.
-- You can get real path of a selected media (it will copy selected file to your app's package storage and returned that path).
+- You can get the real path of a selected media (it will copy the selected file to your app's package storage and returned that path).

 |       Demo App          |    Select Album         |    Select Media         |       Get Result         |